 The best online CFD trading platform in Canada will change depending on who you ask.
 With that said, top providers offer easy-to-use desktop and mobile apps.
 Traders should be able to test strategies, construct charts, and perform technical analysis.
 The best CFD day trading software also delivers comprehensive historical data and risk management tools.
 Regularly featuring in the top 10 CFD platforms are the MetaTrader 4 (MT4) and MetaTrader 5 (MT5) systems.

-Brokers offer different services and assets, so opt for the one that provides the best account support for the CFD markets you’re interested in.
+Different companies offer different services and assets, so opt for the one that provides the best account support for the CFD markets you’re interested in.
 Also check for competitive fees.
-Most DMA and ECN brokers make money through the spread, but some charge commissions and additional fees.
+Most DMA and ECN brokerages make money through the spread, but some charge commissions and additional fees.
 Keeping transaction costs low is particularly important for active short-term CFD traders.

-Check out our complete list of top CFD brokers here.
+Check out our complete list of top CFD firms here.

 Make sure you’re aware of your tax obligations before you start day trading CFDs in Canada.
 You’ll need to keep a record of profits and losses, as well as details on; instrument, purchase and sale date, price, size, plus entry and exit points.
 With that information, you should be able to ascertain which activity bracket your trading falls into and therefore, whether returns should be recorded as business income or capital gains and losses.